-An eating disorder is a medical illness caused by a disturbance in eating or exercising habits or body image that negatively affects a person's overall health.
-Eating disorders are often characterized by severely limiting food intake or excessive overeating.
-Sometimes exercise, vomiting, laxatives, or diuretics are used to eliminate food and calories from the body after an individual has eaten, or binged.
-A
+An eating disorder is a serious medical illness.
+Eating disorders can be characterized by limiting food take or overeating.
+Sometimes exercise, vomiting, laxatives, or diuretics are used to eliminate food and calories from the body.

 Starting to feel anxious about "going home" or being around family for the holidays?
 Here are seven tips to help you make the most of the season and enjoy the break from academic pressures.